yym1928/final-project-yym1928/README.md

     * Configuration management using dotenv.
     * It stores default configuration that shouldn't be accessed by other people.
     * Configuration managment modules worth 3 points

+* (3 points) **Passport-Local Mongoose**
+    * User authentication using passport local strategy.
+    * A plugin that adds hash and salt into user schema, and uses passport local strategy to verify and create user session.
+    * A passport authentication uses predefined strategy and serialization.
+It should worth 3 points.

-11 points total out of 10 required points
+12 points total out of 10 required points

 ## [Link to Initial Main Project File](app.mjs)